trahy/w2-challenge-repo/README.md

 ## Usage

-Browse through Antonio's work samples.
+Browse through Antonio's work samples [HERE](https://trahy.github.io/w2-mockup-portfolio/).
 Each work will direct to another website.

 The following image shows what the webpage should look like: